IanHoang/Sanji/README.md

     * make a class for bot and a main file
     * create a help command to show all it can do.
 Also, basic functionality in sanji.py.
 More complex features in its own classes.
 * Put methods in cogs
+* Bring selenium web driver into this to order cabo bobs